 Subscribe in iTunes

-A community in northern New York state is shocked, saddened and stumped by the recent disappearance of over a dozen dogs.
+A community in northern New York state is shocked, saddened and stumped by the rise in dognapping cases.

 Dogs have been reported lost, stolen or missing from seven different townships in St. Lawrence County, near the Canadian border.
 The dogs vary in breed and include Pomeranians, Labrador retrievers and mixed breeds.